-8.4314 The Bank will periodically review the extent to which internal MREL resources of a material subsidiary differ in form - such as equity or debt, currency, maturity, interest rate, and other terms and covenants - from the MREL issued externally from the resolution entity where this may pose risks to the resilience and resolvability of the group.
-Institutions should notify the Bank if they expect there to be any material change in the form of their internal MREL resources.
-Institutions should not change the form of their internal MREL resources in any way, such as through cancellation or conversion to equity, that reduces the amount of MREL eligible liabilities, unless the Bank approves such a transaction.
+8.4315 The Bank will periodically review the extent to which internal MREL resources of a material subsidiary differ in form - such as equity or debt, currency, maturity, interest rate, and other terms and covenants - from the MREL liabilities issued externally from the resolution entity where this may pose risks to the resilience and resolvability of the group.
+Institutions should notify the Bank, at least 15 days in advance, if they expect therepropose actively to bemake any material change into the form of their internal MREL resources.
+Institutions should not change the form of their internal MREL resources in, including any way, such as throughprospective cancellation or conversion to equity, that significantly reduces the amount of MREL eligible liabilities, unless the Bank approves such a transaction.

-8.4415 Where the Bank identifies instruments that constitute an impediment to successful resolution, including those that arenon-CET1 own funds instruments that it is not possible to write down and/or convert to CET1 using statutory powers, for example instruments governed by non-UK law where there is no statutory or contractual recognition of UK bail-in rules, instruments pari passu with internal MREL resources, or features or mismatches, that constitute an impediment to successful resolution, the Bank may consider using its powers under section 3A of the Banking Act to direct relevant persons to address impediments to resolvability.
+8.4416 Where the Bank identifies instruments that constitute an impediment to successful resolution, including those that arenon-CET1 own funds instruments that it is not possible to write down and/or convert to CET1 using statutory powers, for example instruments governed by non-UK law where there is no statutory or contractual recognition of UK bail-in rules, instruments pari passu with internal MREL resources, or features or mismatches, that constitute an impediment to successful resolution, the Bank may consider using its powers under section 3A of the Banking Act to direct relevant persons to address impediments to resolvability.
 The Bank will consult with the competent authorityPRA on any actions that the Bank proposes to take under section 3A.
 The Bank may consider any challenges to resolvability presented by such instruments as part of assessing institutions' resolvability, including, where relevant, through the Resolvability Assessment Framework.

-9 Transitional arrangements and adjustments
+9: Transitional arrangements and adjustments

-9.1 The For an institution exceeding or forecasting to exceed either of the two thresholds for MREL UKTS allowsset out below, the Bank towill determine an appropriate transitional period for anthat institution to reach its end-state MREL.
-In so doing, the Bank will apply the principle that the transitional period mustshould generally be as short as possible practicable, but subject to the subsequent provisions set out in this Section 9, where applicable.
-This section sets out the Bank's approach to the transition to end-state MREL, including interim requirements, as well as the Bank's approach to setting further 'transitional' MRELs or making other adjustments to reflect changes of circumstances occurring during or after the initial transitional period.
+9.1 The MREL UKTS allows Where the Bank determines that a bail-in strategy should be set, or is likely to be set, in the next three years on the basis of forecasts provided in accordance with paragraph 9.7, the Bank will determine an appropriate transitional period for anthat institution to reach its end-state MREL.
+The Bank will apply the principle that the transitional period must should generally be as short as possible practicable, but subject to the subsequent provisions set out in this Section 9, where applicable.
+This Section sets out the Bank's approach to the transition to end-state MREL, including interim requirements, as well as the Bank's approach to setting further 'transitional' MRELs or making other adjustments to reflect changes of circumstances occurring during or after the initial transitional period.

-9.2 Historically, end-state external MRELs (set in accordance with the methodology described in Sections 3 and 4 above) and internal MRELs (set in accordance with the methodology described in Section 7 above) will apply applied from the following dates, unless the Bank has notified institutions that a later deadline will would apply to them:
+9.2 Historically, end-state external MRELs (set in accordance with the methodology described in Sections 3 and 4 above) and internal MRELs (set in accordance with the methodology described in Section 7 above) will apply ) applied from the following dates, unless the Bank has notified institutions that a later deadline willwould apply to them:

-(a) 1 January 2022 for UK resolution entities of G-SIBs and D-SIBs, as well as material subsidiaries of G-SIBs or D-SIBs that are incorporated in the United Kingdom.
+(a) 1 January 2022 for UK resolution entities of G-SIBs and D-SIBs, as well as material subsidiaries of G-SIBs or D-SIBs that are-incorporated in the United Kingdom.